OnsenUI/OnsenUI/README.md

 ## Developing your app

-Our [Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide project templates for you in the `project_templates` folder.
+Our [Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide project templates for you in the [`project-templates`](https://github.com/OnsenUI/project-templates) repository.
 You will see the instruction on how to run the project there.

 ## Documentation